csclubgsu/git-monday/README.md

 # git-monday
-this is the code i am going to push for today.
+this is the code i am going to push for today. people seem to like it.